COVINS-G: A Generic Back-end for Collaborative Visual-Inertial SLAM: Experiments and Discussions

 \subsection{Computational and Communication Requirements}

 The statistics for communication and loop transformation computation are generated and compared with COVINS for the experiment performed on EuRoC MH dataset with 5 agents, each running an ORB-SLAM3 front-end.
 The computation time for estimating the loop transformation using our approach (including feature matching, 2D-2D pre-filtering, 17-point RANSAC and covariance matrix computation) is compared against the standard approach used in COVINS (feature matching + PnP RANSAC) and summarized in Table \ref{tab:computation}.
 Though the computation time for our method is around an order of magnitude higher than for COVINS, the average computation time per loop is around $213 ms$ which still makes it possible to operate in real-time for up to 5 loop computations per second.
-For this experiment, a total of 75 loops were detected for a mission time of around 135 seconds, resulting in 0.55 loops per second over all agents.
 The network traffic for our approach is around three times lower than that of COVINS.
 This is owed to the fact that in our back-end we require only 2D keypoints and their descriptors for each KF, unlike COVINS which also requires sending the map points as well as the data required to perform the IMU pre-integration.